mwhitney57/PiPAA/README.md

 > Click on a title to display the associated image(s).

 ## 💾 Installation and Usage
-PiPAA is a portable application and requires no installation.
+PiPAA is a semi-portable application with no dedicated installer.
+Just download and run!
 It should work with almost any machine running Windows 10 or 11.
 It may also run on older versions of Windows, but this has not been tested.

 Pick an option below: